franciscomartinezdelrio/tsfgrnn/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* As suggested by the reviewer, I have enclosed the names of packages between single quotes in the description field of the DESCRIPTION file.

 ## Test environments
-* local Windows install, R 3.6.1
+* local Windows install, R 4.0.5
-* Windows Server 2008 R2 SP1, R-devel, 32/64 bit
+* Debian Linux, R-devel, GCC ASAN/UBSAN
-* Ubuntu Linux 16.04 LTS, R-release, GCC
+* Ubuntu Linux 20.04.1 LTS, R-release, GCC
 *	Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results
-There were no ERRORs or WARNINGs.
-There should be 1 NOTE because this is the first time the package is submitted to CRAN.
-There is also a note because some words could be misspelled in DESCRIPTION, but they are correctly spelled.
+There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
 The changes made to this package have no effect in downstream dependencies.